-Please familiarise yourself with the regulations regarding Fire in section 2.11 of the Residence Conditions.
+Please familiarise yourself with the regulations regarding Fire in the Residence Conditions.

 Fire Alarm

 When an alarm is sounded, loud warning sounds can be heard in all areas and you should immediately leave the building following the "Evacuation Procedure" above.
 ALL students and visitors must EVACUATE each and every time the alarm sounds regardless of circumstances.